 Career Opportunities

 Join The Compass Center and help bring counseling and advocacy services to primary and secondary victims of sexual and domestic violence.
-The Compass Center currently does not have any open career opportunities.
-If you are interested in other ways to be involved, please head to our 'Become a Volunteer' page.

 Sexual Assault Advocate